B vitamins

 B Vitamins and Asthma

-Several B vitamins have been studied for their potential role in managing asthma symptoms and improving lung function.
-Here are some key B vitamins that may be beneficial for individuals with asthma:
+Several B vitamins play a crucial role in managing asthma symptoms and improving lung function.
+Here are some key B vitamins that are beneficial for individuals with asthma:

 Supplements for Asthma